Gaussian Process-Based Model Predictive Control of Blood Glucose for Patients with Type 1 Diabetes Mellitus: Controller Design

 \subsubsection{Generating the Training Data}

-The training data for the GP are obtained during closed-loop control and are updated every time a new BG measurement is available.
+The training data for the GP are the disturbances $u^{k_{\textrm{IS}}}_{k-1}$, which are obtained during closed-loop control.
+With every new BG measurement a new disturbance value is calculated and added to the training data set.
 The training data reflects the difference of the changing IS from its nominal value and its effect on the BG concentration.
 We model this effect as a disturbance acting on a linear time-invariant plant with nominal IS.
 The training data consist of this disturbance signal and the corresponding time stamps.
 To model the influence of the changing IS as a disturbance, we separate the system matrix $\bm{A}(k_{\textrm{IS}}(t))$ into a time-invariant part $\bm{\hat{A}}$ and a time-varying part $\bm{A}^{k_{\textrm{IS}}}(t)$: